Skip to main content

 Frequently Asked Questions

-BANK OF BURLINGTON has a Bank Health Score of C (55/100).
+Bank of Burlington has a Bank Health Score of C (55/100), placing it in average financial health.
 It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-BANK OF BURLINGTON holds $218M in total assets and $191M in total deposits.
-It is located in SOUTH BURLINGTON, VERMONT (FDIC Certificate #59298).
+Bank of Burlington holds $218M in total assets and $191M in total deposits.
+It is headquartered in South Burlington, Vermont (FDIC Certificate #59298).

-BANK OF BURLINGTON has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
-The nonperforming loan ratio is 0.00%, and the return on assets is -1.25%.
+Bank of Burlington has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.00%, and the return on assets is -1.25%.

 Yes.
-BANK OF BURLINGTON is FDIC-insured (Certificate #59298).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Bank of Burlington is FDIC-insured (Certificate #59298).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: